Advocacy Grants Program: Special Opportunities Fund Proposal Guidelines

 - Organizing and mobilizing constituencies that raise awareness about the negative consequences of local, state or national drug policies.

-- We favor public education efforts that speak to: (1) the failures and consequences of drug polices in the U.S. and the potential benefits of alternatives to prohibition; (2) reducing over-reliance on the criminal justice system by raising awareness of the need for alternatives to incarceration and/or health-based approaches to drug use; (3) discrimination in employment, housing, student loans and other benefits against those who use drugs or who have been convicted of drug law violations; (4) the negative consequences of current drug policies on human rights; and (5) efforts that mobilize people around the disproportionate impact of the drug war on communities of color and youth.
+- We favor public education efforts that speak to: (1) the failures and consequences of drug policies in the U.S. and the potential benefits of alternatives to prohibition; (2) reducing over-reliance on the criminal justice system by raising awareness of the need for alternatives to incarceration and/or health-based approaches to drug use; (3) discrimination in employment, housing, student loans and other benefits against those who use drugs or who have been convicted of drug law violations; (4) the negative consequences of current drug policies on human rights; and (5) efforts that mobilize people around the disproportionate impact of the drug war on communities of color and youth.

 Special Opportunities Proposal Guidelines

-The following attachments must be included:
+The following must be included with your proposal:

-- Organizational Cover Sheet.
+- Organizational Cover Sheet & Proposal Instructions

 - Copies of your current project budget (including income and expenses), and your organization’s overall budget for the current and previous year.